12 min read

 And (you guessed it) leave two lines after each entry.

-Step two: check your values
+Step 2: Check your values

+You might write "health" next to the sleep thing, "fairness" next to the lazy husband thing, and "honesty" next to your dodgy best friend's entry.
 Take a look and see what comes up most often.
 You'll probably have a clear theme: you strongly value reliability, for example, which is being tested at work.
-You might strongly value family, and you're not living up to it.
+You might strongly value family, and you aren't living up to that.

-Step three: Convert your shoulds
+Step 3: Convert your 'should's

 Every one of your three columns is about a 'should'.
 The first column is about what you should be doing.
 The second two columns are about what you think others should be doing.

-Should has no agency.
-Should is about obligation, guilt, frustration and resentment.
+But here's the thing: "shoulds" suck.
+"Should" has no agency.
+"Should" is about obligation, guilt, frustration and resentment.
 Should isn't about activity; it's about anguish.

 So we need to get rid of them all.
 Instead of worrying about what you and others should be doing, take control of what you are doing and what you're not.